cbrowet-axway/ST-auth-plugin-JWT/README.md

 -----

 * The plugin expects the JWT token in a "X-JWT-TOKEN" header.
   * Per ST's requirements, a Basic authentication header *must* be present.
 The user/password used is not taken into account, though.
+* If not found, and if the username of basic auth is `x-jwt-token`, the password is assumed to be the JWT
 * For this plugin to work, the users's "Password is stored locally" setting must be disabled, or a "tried to authenticate virtual account with login name 'axway' whose password is stored locally.
 Cannot be authenticated externally" error occurs.

 Parameters